ObjectIsAdvantag/sparkguest/README.md

 # CLI to generate 'Guest' access tokens for Cisco Spark API

-The `sparkjwt` command line interface (CLI) helps generate JWT user tokens based on a developer organisation 'id' and 'secret' you can retreive from [Cisco Spark for Developers portal](https://developer.ciscospark.com) (COMING).
+The `sparkjwt` command line interface (CLI) helps generate JWT user tokens based on a developer organisation 'id' and 'secret' you can retrieve from [Cisco Spark for Developers portal](https://developer.ciscospark.com) (COMING).

 To install the `sparkjwt` CLI, type: